top of page

 .

-SMART ASS: How a Donkey Challenged Me to Accept His True Nature and Rediscover My Own recounts my unexpected journey with Caleb, a 700-pound white Andalusian donkey, who wreaks havoc wherever he goes.
+SMART ASS: How a Donkey Challenged Me to Accept His True Nature and Rediscover My Own (New World Library, 2018) recounts my unexpected journey with Caleb, a 700-pound white Andalusian donkey, who wreaks havoc wherever he goes.
 It combines the humorous misadventures such as those found in Marley and Me with the sometimes poignant insights and difficult decisions Jon Katz faced in A Good Dog.

 The memoir explores why an overworked college professor in New York adopted a donkey in mid-life – and how I swiftly found myself in over my head.
 The book chronicles my stormy attempts to tame Caleb and control his rebellious spirit.
 Acting as both mirror and foil, Caleb repeatedly confounds my expectations, humiliates me in public, and at one point, threatens my life.
 Yet in spite of it all, we form a bond that surprises me with its depth and meaning.
 In the end, my free-spirited donkey teaches me life-changing lessons and challenges me to keep faith with my own true nature.